solita/solita.github.com/_posts/2017-04-07-making-software-testing-easier-with-clojure.md

             (>! answer-chan response))))

     ;; Main thread start to listen the answer-chan.
-Whenever it receives a new answer, ;; it adds it to the the loop's binding vector.
-The listening loops start again and continues ;; as long as all answers are gathered.
+Whenever it receives a new answer, ;; it adds the answer to the the loop's binding vector.
+The listening loop starts again and continues ;; as long as all answers are gathered.
     (loop [all-answers []]
       (if (< (count all-answers) (count test-requests))